Kobzol/rust-course-fei/exercises/03/README.md

-# Stringy a lifetimes
+# Strings and lifetimes
-Úlohy k procvičení práce s řetězci a lifetimy.
+Exercises for working with references, borrowing, lifetimes and strings.